-How to fix the “Sorry, this Adobe application is not available” error on windows and mac
+How to fix the “Sorry, this Adobe application is not available” error on Windows and MacOs

 Are you getting the error message “Sorry, this Adobe application is not available?
 To continue using this Adobe application, check your Internet connection or firewall.